zai1208/Arch-Installation-Script-Dotfiles/README.md

 install using `bash <(curl -sSL https://tinyurl.com/zai1208-arch)` after connecting to internet

+Note that this script takes a long time to install (~40 minutes) so you may want to get a coffee or something after the initial prompts

 # Dotfiles
 > [!NOTE]
 > My waybar dotfiles have not been uploaded yet (they are based on the ml4w dotfiles)